-CRITICAL Note: Thawed aliquots of Reduction Solution 1 should NOT be reused.
+CRITICAL > Thawed aliquots of Reduction Solution 1 should NOT be reused.

 - b.
 Add 260 μL of the Antibody Reduction Master Mix to the top of each filter unit. - c.
-Briefly, vortex solution in filter units for 2-3 seconds to mix. - d.
-Incubate the tube at RT for 30 min.
+Briefly vortex solution in filter units for 2-3 seconds to mix. - d.
+Incubate the tube at RT for 30 minutes.

-CRITICAL INCUBATION 30-minute incubation.
-It is critical NOT to exceed 30 min.
+CRITICAL INCUBATION Incubate for 30-minute.
+It is critical NOT to exceed 30 minutes.

-- 7. Buffer Exchange of the Antibody Solution - a.
-After the 30-minute incubation has completed, spin down the tubes at 12,000g for 8 min. - b.
+- 7. Buffer exchange of the Antibody Solution: - a.
+After the 30-minute incubation has completed, spin down the tubes at 12,000 g for 8 minutes. - b.
 Discard the flow-through solution. - c.
 Add 450 μL of Conjugation Solution to the top of each column. - d.
-Spin down at 12,000g for 8 min. - e.
-During centrifugation, prepare PhenoCycler Barcode Solution in Step 8.

-8. Prepare PhenoCycler Barcode Solution
+Spin down at 12,000g for 8 minutes. - e.
+During centrifugation, prepare PhenoCycler Barcode Solution in Step 8. - 8.
+Prepare PhenoCycler Barcode Solution:

-NOTE Each Barcode is used once for every 50 μg of antibody.
+NOTE > Each Barcode is used once for every 50 μg of antibody.

-CRITICAL INCUBATION After retrieving barcodes, do not spend more time than necessary on protocol steps as barcode integrity can start to degrade.
-We recommend conjugating no more than six Barcodes at a time for this reason.
+CRITICAL INCUBATION After retrieving barcodes, do not spend more time than necessary on protocol steps since barcode integrity can start to degrade.
+We recommend conjugating no more than 6 barcodes per experiment.

 - a.
-Add 10 μL of Nuclease-free molecular biology grade water to each lyophilized barcode container. - b.
+Add 10 μL of Nuclease-free molecular biology-grade water to each lyophilized barcode container. - b.
 Add 210 μL of Conjugation Solution to each suspended barcode. - c.
 Pipette up and down to dissolve all the lyophilized material. - d.
 Mix by gentle pipetting.
 Set aside. - 9.
-Set Up Antibody Conjugation Reaction - a.
-After the spin has completed in Step 7.d, discard the flow-through. - b.
+Set up Antibody Conjugation Reaction: - a.
+After the spin has completed in Step 7.d., discard the flow-through. - b.
 Add the respective PhenoCycler Barcode Solution created in Step 7 to the top of each filter. - c.
 Close the lid and vortex the solution for 2-3 seconds to mix. - d.
 Incubate the antibody conjugation reaction for 2 hours at RT.

-INCUBATE 2-hour incubation at RT.
+INCUBATE > Incubate for 2 hours at RT.

-- 10. Purify PhenoCycler Antibody Conjugates - a.
-After the 2-hour incubation, remove a 5 μL aliquot of the purified solution into a new 0.2 mL PCR tube for validation of conjugation (see "Verifying Conjugation" section).
+- 10. Purify the PhenoCycler Antibody conjugates: - a.
+After the 2-hour incubation, remove a 5 μL aliquot of the purified solution into a new 0.2 mL PCR tube for validation of conjugation.
+(See Verifying the Success of Conjugation.)

-NOTE Do not skip Step 10a.
+Do not skip Step 10a.
 Once a conjugated antibody is placed in Antibody Storage Solution, a gel cannot be run on the sample to verify conjugation.

 - b.
-Spin down the remainder of the solution at 12,000g for 8 min. - c.
-Discard the flow-through solution. - d.
+Spin down the remainder of the solution at 12,000g for 8 minutes. - c.
+Discard the flow-through solution.

+- d.
 Add 450 μL of Purification Solution to the top of each column. - e.
-Spin down at 12,000g for 8 min. - f.
-Repeat Steps c e above two more times for a total of three purifications. - g.
+Spin down at 12,000g for 8 minutes. - f.
+Repeat Steps c-e 2 more times for a total of 3 purifications. - g.
 After the third centrifugation, discard the flow-through solution. - h.
 The filter will contain the conjugated antibody solution. - 11.
-Collect PhenoCycler Antibody Solution - a.
+Collect the PhenoCycler Antibody Solution: - a.
 For each antibody, label a new outer tube that can hold filter units with the corresponding antibody name. - b.
 If desired, cut the lid off of the tube to minimize damage during centrifugation. - c.
 Add 100 μL of Antibody Storage Solution to each filter unit. - d.
 After it is labeled, place the new empty tube upside-down on top of the filter. - e.
 Invert the filter unit for collection into the new collection tube. - f.
-Spin solution down at 3,000g for 2 min.
+Spin solution down at 3,000g for 2 minutes.
 The final volume in the tube should be about 120 μL.

-STOPPING POINT Transfer the solution to a sterile, screw-top tube for storage at 4°C for up to 1 year.
+Transfer the solution to a sterile screw-top tube for storage at 4°C for up to 1 year.